-A staff governor's term of office will end should she/he leave the school.
+A Staff Trustee's term of office will end should she/he leave the school.

 There is no minimum number of Trustees; however, each meeting must be deemed quorate according to each committee's term of reference, for decisions to be made.
-There is a maximum of 21 Trustees although we can also appoint associate Trustees for specific tasks, for a limited time.
+There is a maximum of 21 Trustees although The Board can also appoint associate Trustees for specific tasks, for a limited time.